Mindfulness classes and Events

 What exactly is mindfulness?

-What research has demonstrated though, is that mindfulness is not meditation: different parts of the brain are used during a mindfulness practice.
-MRI scans reveal differences in the neural networks and parts of the brain, depending on which process you are using.
+MRI imaging and research has demonstrated that mindfulness is not meditation: different parts of the brain are used during a mindfulness practice in comparison with meditation.
+MRI imaging has been able to reveal differences in areas activated within the brain during each process.